Choosing Your First Year, First Semester Mathematics Course

 In 2016 a new second year course MATH2222 was introduced.
 Students who have completed MATH1014 with a high grade may enrol in this course, which in turn may allow them to enrol in some of the second year honours stream courses.

 Even if you do not have the appropriate background, it may be tempting to skip MATH1003 and go straight into MATH1013.
-We strongly advise against doing that.
+We advise against doing that.
 Look at the different school prerequisites and consider the large difference in the background material they provide.

 If you are not sure you are enrolled in the correct course for you, the easiest way to get help is to talk to your lecturer.
 Their contact details should be available on Wattle, and you can usually talk to them after the lectures.
-For questions about first year choices, you can also talk to our first year coordinator Griff Ware, and for advice about course choices for the whole of your degree you can talk to Stephen Roberts who is our undergraduate coordinator.
+For questions about first year choices, you can also talk to our first year coordinator Griff Ware, and for advice about course choices for the whole of your degree you can also talk to Griff or Stephen Roberts, who is our undergraduate coordinator.

 If you would like more information about how a particular mathematics course will fit into your overall degree program, make an appointment to speak to one of the sub-deans in your college.